walkerjameschris/matr/README.md

 A from-scratch implementation of a neural network in C++ and R used for image classification.
-Includes functionality for live streaming video feeds to.
+Includes functionality for live streaming video feeds.
 Designed for linux based systems (leverages the fswebcam package).
 Originally designed as my project of ISYE 6740.